How to Communicate Your Needs in a Relationship?

 Ask yourself, “What do I need in a relationship?”

-It may seem like an obvious first step to identify your wants and needs in a relationship.
+It may seem like an obvious first step to identifying your wants and needs in a relationship.
 But sometimes, people can stay stuck in an unhappy mood without knowing why.

 Have a seat, center yourself, and take a look at your needs.
 Write them down, if that’s helpful to you.
 Ask yourself, “What do I need in this relationship that is not being fulfilled?”